Premier League coronavirus updates: Latest news as football shuts down

 When will the Premier League return?

-A statement by Premier League officials states that they intend to resume action on the weekend of 4th April.
+A statement by Premier League officials states that all professional football in the UK has been postponed until the weekend of 30th April.

 However, that date could be pushed back, depending on how the virus progresses in the next few weeks.

-This comes against the backdrop of mounting speculation that Euro 2020, scheduled to take place in June across Europe could be pushed back to 2021.
+This comes against the backdrop of Euro 2020, scheduled to take place in June across Europe, being pushed back to 2021.

 And the Premier League is not alone, with postponements announced for The Championship, League 1 and League 2 in English football, as well as the Champions League and Europa League taking a break.